 Ideally, you want to get a pair of headphones with a detachable cord and replaceable earpads.

-What transcription headphones do you use?
+That’s it for this post on headphones for transcription.
+Hope you like my recommendations.
+Keep an eye out for new posts on mac transcription software and foot pedals.
+I’d love to hear from you – any feedback/comments are appreciated.
+What transcription headsets do you use?
 What are the main factors that influenced your buying decision?
 Let me know in the comments below.